 Previously Published Indie Authors Who Aspire to Have Their Next Book Traditionally Published

 How do you feel?
-Mixed feelings are a sign that you're approaching your project more objectively and that you'll be better prepared to meet the needs and expectations of literary agents and publishers when you do send your query letter or book proposal.
+Mixed feelings are a sign that you're approaching your project more objectively and that you'll be better prepared to meet the needs and expectations of editors, literary agents, publishers, and bookstore owners when you’re ready to pitch, publish, and promote your book.

 Recommended Reading: The Art of Thinking Clearly by Rolf Dobelli (survivorship bias and other logical fallacies)